Tips for Keeping Feet Healthy This Summer

 As with other parts of the body, the feet need attention to maintain good health.
-The American Podiatric Medical Association suggests these tips for keeping feet healthy in the summer heat:
+The American Podiatric Medical Association suggests these tips for keeping feet healthy in the summer heat.

-1. Drink Water.
+First and foremost, drink enough water.
 Hydration helps fight swelling in feet and ankles while aiding in overall health.

-6. Prevention is Key.
+Similarly, you must take precaution against fungus and infection.
 Wear flip flops in the pool or other public places to reduce the risk of contracting ringworm, athlete’s foot, and other contagious infections.

-7. First Aid Supplies.
-Carry a small first-aid kit to treat minor abrasions or cuts to prevent infection and to help with keeping feet healthy.
+And finally, carry a small first-aid kit to treat minor abrasions or cuts to prevent infection and to help with keeping feet healthy.
 The first-aid kit should include bandages, antibiotic cream, blister pads, Advil, and silvadene cream or aloe vera for sunburns.

-Maintain Healthy Feet All Year Long
+Have Healthy Feet All Year Long

 The trained staff at Michigan Podiatry can treat an assortment of foot ailments from one of their three locations, offering in-office treatments and emergency care services.
 Michigan Podiatry can treat athlete’s foot, warts, nail fungus, diabetic foot care, and many other issues.

-Contact Michigan Podiatry to schedule a consultation.
+Try one of the best podiatrists in Livonia.
 A caring professional can create a treatment plan for keeping feet healthy all year long.